MC542767 – (Updated) SharePoint 2013 workflow retirement

 Direct effects for Operations**

-Existing SharePoint 2013 workflows will cease to function, leading to potential disruptions in business processes that rely on these workflows.
+SharePoint 2013 workflows will cease to function, impacting any processes reliant on these workflows.

 - roles: Workflow Developers, Site Owners